spookylukey/thml_to_epub/README.rst

 ===========================

-`ThML <http://www.ccel.org/ThML/>`_ is a format used to mark up theological books, developed CCEL.
+`ThML <http://www.ccel.org/ThML/>`_ is a format used to mark up theological books, developed by CCEL.

 This repo contains the beginnings of a converter to epub format.

-Currently, it is extremely basic, and just assumes that ThML files are actually HTML files.
-Since ThML is based on HTML and ebook readers are based on HTML and tend to be tolerant of errors, this works surprisingly well with some readers e.g. calibre.
-With others you will just get a mess.
+It doesn't yet produce fully valid epub files, but they can be viewed in several ebook readers including calibre and lucidor.

 Usage
 ~~~~~